henalolp/Decentralized-Quadratic-Voting-System/README.md

 ### Voting System

 Voting is token-based, with each user having a certain number of tokens they can allocate to proposals.
 The voting power is proportional to the number of tokens allocated.
+Initially you have 3 vote tokens, you could get some vote tokens by using the get_vote_tokens method and providing the number of vote tokens needed.
+For testing purpose, the tokens will be provided without actual cost.
+In a real platform, this could be setup such that users will be billed to get extra tokens to vote.

 ### Main Functions